seagsm/godot_gps/README.md

 -j8  parametr can be removed. it shows how match CPU COREs do you want to use for compilation.
 Fresh compiled android_debug.apk and android_release.apk files from godot/bin/
-must be added in game progect to the export custom package.
+must be added in game project to the export custom package.
 If you need clean build files:

 > scons --clean platform=windows